ashbeka/research-notes/glossary.md

 **Disaster resilience** - Ability of a city/system to analyze, respond to, and recover from disasters; requires precise land-use and structural-damage insights for efficient recovery.

 **AOI (Area of Interest)** - The geographic footprint under analysis; defines tiling, retrieval, and evaluation extents.

+**Urban resilience** - In this project, the ability of cities to respond to and recover from disasters using data-driven land-use and damage insights derived from satellite imagery and hybrid ML models.

 **Damage classes** - Typical label schema for building-damage segmentation/classification; often four levels (none, minor, major, destroyed) as in xView2; xBD and others use similar ordinal tiers.